Based on an incident in the Black Hawk

 She plunged into the water,

-to cross its
+To cross its current

 the Indian slaughter.

-To the strands of horse's hair
+To the strands of the horse's hair

 Her fingers tightly clung...